2023 Bremen state election: Background

 In the previous election held on 26 May 2019, the CDU became the largest party in the Bürgerschaft for the first time in post-war history, winning 26.7%.
 The SPD, which has governed the state continuously since the Second World War, was reduced to second place on 24.9%, a record low for the party and down eight percentage points from the 2015 election.
 The Greens and Left both improved modestly, taking 17% and 11% respectively, while the AfD and FDP won 6% each with slight losses.
 Citizens in Rage (BiW) retained its single seat in Bremerhaven.

 The previous governing coalition of the SPD and Greens lost its majority in the election.
 Despite the CDU achieving a plurality, the Bürgerschaft retained an overall left-wing majority of the SPD, Greens, and Left.
 The three parties subsequently formed a coalition government under new mayor Andreas Bovenschulte, marking the first time The Left had entered government in a western state.

 Parties

 The table below lists parties represented in the previous Bürgerschaft of Bremen.

+In March 2023, the state electoral committee disqualified the Alternative for Germany from running in the election due to the attempts of two different groups of party officials, both claiming to be the legitimate party executive, submitting competing lists.

+Besides parties represented in the outgoing Bürgerschaft, ten parties ran in the election: